Leontievna/miacademy/README.md

 **Allure report**

+For checking the report after last push or pull_request to the allure-report brunch open [link](https://leontievna.github.io/miacademy/)

 For generating the Allure report locally, follow the instructions below after cloning the project to your local machine:

 1.Install Alllure Commandline